-The fuel switching category of projects will contribute primarily to reduction of emissions at JIBC.
-However, at times energy reduction will also be realised, such as switching from gas-fired systems to electric heat pumps, where the efficiency of the electrified system is higher than that of the gas-fired system.
+The fuel switching category of projects will contribute primarily to the reduction of emissions at JIBC.
+However, at times energy reduction will also be realized, such as switching from gas-fired systems to electric heat pumps, where the electrified system's efficiency is higher than that of the gas-fired system.